Minimally Invasive Heart Bypass Surgery in Fountain Valley, CA

 - Once the small surgical cut has been made, muscles will be pushed apart.

 - The costal cartilage, a small part of the front of the rib, is removed.

 - The surgeon finds and prepares an artery on your chest wall to attach to the blocked coronary artery.

 - In the final step, the surgeon will connect the prepared chest artery to the coronary artery.

 Why Would a Minimally Invasive Heart Bypass Be Performed?

 A minimally invasive heart bypass may be a suggestion if you have one or two blocked coronary arteries.
-Though surgery is often a suggestion, before jumping to surgery, a doctor may have tried treatment with medicine, cardiac rehabilitation, an angioplasty or other treatments.
+Though surgery is often recommended to resolve this problem, patients should first try to treat their condition using prescribed medicine, cardiac rehabilitation, angioplasty, or other less invasive methods.